TypeStrong/ts-loader/examples/fast-incremental-builds/README.md

-# Fast Incremental Builds with ts-loader
+# Large Scale Ready, Fast Incremental Builds with ts-loader

 This example follows the principles outlined in [](https://medium.com/@kenneth_chau/speeding-up-webpack-typescript-incremental-builds-by-7x-3912ba4c1d15) making sure that the incremental build speeds can scale up to thousands of modules with `ts-loader`.